Traveling in South America? How to communicate for free

 Here's what you need to know:

-- WHAT'S APP is a closed app so you can only communicate with other people who have downloaded the app onto their devices
+- WHAT'S APP and SIGNAL are closed apps so you can only communicate with other people who have downloaded the app onto their devices

 - you can communicate with any device that has the app

 - there is no cost and there are no ads